Faba Beans Weeds

 Tolerance of Faba Beans to Pre-Emergent and In-Crop Herbicide Combinations

-In the weed density assessments prior to in-crop application, all pre- emergent herbicides reduced total broadleaf weed density by up to 70% compared to check.
-A reduction in early season weed density translates to lower in-crop herbicide resistance selection pressure.
+In the weed density assessments before in-crop application, all pre-emergent herbicides reduced total broadleaf weed density by up to 70% compared to the check.
+A reduction in early-season weed density translates to lower in-crop selection pressure for herbicide resistance.

 Figure 8: Combined average weed biomass results for pre-emergent and post-emergent treatments across all sites in 2017 and 2018.
-Error bar represents the LSD0.05.
+The error bar represents the LSD0.05.

-Final weed biomass was much higher for the PRE treatments than PRE+POST treatments (Figure 8).
-Yield was also lowest for pre- emergent only treatments (Figure 9), with only Zidua® plus Heat® having a significantly higher yield than the check.
+Final weed biomass was much higher in the PRE treatments than in the PRE+POST treatments (Figure 8).
+Yield was also the lowest for pre-emergent-only treatments (Figure 9), with only Zidua® plus Heat® yielding significantly higher than the check.
 These results indicate that a post-emergent herbicide is necessary for season- long weed control.
 Weed biomass was not significantly lower for the PRE+POST treatments than the POST only treatments (Figure 8).
-As well, there was no significant difference in yield between PRE+POST and POST treatments.
+Additionally, there was no significant difference in yield between the PRE+POST and POST treatments.
 These results indicate that there was no added benefit regarding weed biomass or yield with the addition of a pre-emergent herbicide ahead of an in-crop herbicide application.
-While the addition of a pre-emergent herbicide along with an in-crop herbicide may not provide a yield benefit, herbicide layering is still recommended for reducing weed biomass prior to in-crop herbicide application and thus reducing resistance selection pressure.
+While the addition of a pre-emergent herbicide along with an in-crop herbicide may not provide a yield benefit, herbicide layering is still recommended to reduce weed biomass before in-crop herbicide application and thus reduce selection pressure for resistance.

 Figure 9: Combined average crop yield results for pre-emergent and post-emergent treatments across all sites in 2017 and 2018.
-Error bar represents the LSD0.05.
+The error bar represents the LSD0.05.

 Pyridate Tolerance in Faba Beans

-Pyridate is a group 6 herbicide that selectively controls broadleaf weeds including kochia, lambsquarters, redroot pigweed, and wild mustard.
-It is currently registered with the trade name Tough 600EC® through Belchim Crop Protection for pre-seed use in chickpeas, lentils, and peas, and post-emergent in chickpea.
-This study assessed tolerance of pyridate as an in-crop herbicide application in faba bean as well as flax, field pea, and chickpea at Kernen in 2019 and 2020.
+Pyridate is a group 6 herbicide that selectively controls broadleaf weeds, including kochia, lambsquarters, redroot pigweed, and wild mustard.
+It is currently registered under the trade name Tough 600EC® through Belchim Crop Protection for pre-seed use in chickpeas, lentils, and peas, and for post-emergent use in chickpeas.
+This study assessed the tolerance of pyridate to in-crop herbicide applications in faba bean, flax, field pea, and chickpea at Kernen in 2019 and 2020.
 Pyridate was applied at 900 and 1800 g ai/ha in 2019, and at 300 and 600 g ai/ha in 2020.
-Pyridate was compared to Basagran and a hand- weeded untreated check.
+Pyridate was compared with Basagran and an untreated hand-weeded check.

 Study Area 5: Faba bean desiccation

-Harvest aid products registered on faba beans include diquat and glyphosate, however little is understood on the dry down efficacy of these chemistries.
-In addition, there are several other contact herbicides that could possibly be utilized as preharvest aids in faba beans, however, little to no research has been conducted on the efficacy, yield and quality impacts required for label expansion with these products.
+Harvest aid products registered for use on faba beans include diquat and glyphosate; however, little is understood about the dry-down efficacy of these chemistries.
+In addition, several other contact herbicides could be used as preharvest aids in faba beans; however, little to no research has been conducted on the efficacy, yield, and quality impacts needed to support label expansion for these products.
 Possible, but untested, herbicides include saflufenacil and glufosinate.
-Also not understood is the response of low-tannin versus high-tannin varieties to application of preharvest products.
-The following studies aim to further develop best practices for faba bean desiccation.
+Also not understood is the response of low-tannin versus high-tannin varieties to the application of preharvest products.
+The following studies aim to develop best practices for faba bean desiccation further.

 Timing of Faba Bean Desiccation

-Desiccation timing is an important factor for efficacy, dry down, and yield in most crops.
-This five site-year study carried out at Kernen and Scott between 2018 and 2020 combined three herbicide treatments (glyphosate, saflufenacil (Heat®), and glyphosate with Heat®) with five application timings based on seed moisture (60%, 50%, 40%, 30%, 20%).
-Glyphosate was applied at 1 L/ac of 360 concentration and Heat® was applied at 29 mL/ac alone (30 ac/cs), and at 59 mL/ ac (60 ac/cs) with glyphosate.
+Desiccation timing is an important factor in efficacy, dry-down, and yield in most crops.
+This five-year study carried out at Kernen and Scott between 2018 and 2020 combined three herbicide treatments (glyphosate, saflufenacil (Heat®), and glyphosate with Heat®) with five application timings based on seed moisture (60%, 50%, 40%, 30%, 20%).
+Glyphosate was applied at 1 L/ac of 360 concentration, and Heat® was applied at 29 mL/ac alone (30 ac/cs), and at 59 mL/ ac (60 ac/cs) with glyphosate.
 Plant density, plant dry down at 7, 14, and 21 days after treatment (DAT), seed moisture, and yield were assessed.
 Herbicide residue in harvested crop material was not assessed in this research.

 Figure 10: The effect of herbicide treatment on the 7-21 DAT Area Under the Desiccation Progress Curve (AUDPC) dry down rate at Scott and Kernen in 2018 and 2019.